How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 “Pretty good.
 I’ll know when I get outside.”

-“I’m going to put together an herbal extract to help cool you down and clean you up.
+“I’m going to put together an herbal extract to clean the liver and cool you down.
 Come back tomorrow for that, and we’ll set up a plan.
-I’m thinking twice a week for four weeks.
-We’ll go from there.”
+I’m thinking twice a week for four weeks to start.”

 “I’m on a limited budget.”